-The requirement of being detected by LUCID suppresses the soft particles.
+The requirement of being detected by LUCID suppresses soft particles.
 The average energy of a detected primary pion is 74 GeV, which is larger than that of secondary pions from the front (46 GeV) and from the side (56 GeV).
 Pions from the back have much smaller energy (0.4 GeV).
-The energy distribution of primary and secondary photons and electrons are shown in Figure 19.